jonathanglasmeyer/bachelor/thesis/src/Main.md

 Lecture transcription,      Independent, Large,      Connected
 ```

-The task of automatic lecture transcriptions can thus be characterized as speaker-independent (SI) large continuous speech recognition (LVCSR).
+The task of automatic lecture transcription can thus be characterized as speaker-independent (SI) large continuous speech recognition (LVCSR).

 ## Concepts
-Speech recognition in the *statistical pattern-recognition approach* paradigm has three major concepts necessary for its understanding:
+Speech recognition in the *statistical pattern-recognition approach* paradigm has three major concepts that are necessary for its understanding:

 * phonemes and phonetic dictionaries
 * acoustic models (AM)
 * language models (LM)

 ### Phonemes
 A *phoneme* is "the smallest contrastive linguistic unit which may bring about a change of meaning" [@cruttenden2014gimson, p.
 43].
-They are the smallest unit of sound in speech which are combined to form words.
+Phonemes are the smallest unit of sound in speech which are combined to form words.
 The word *sun* for example can be represented by the phonemes `/s/`, `/u/` and `/n/`; the word *table* by `/t/`, `/a/` and `/bl/`.

-A language together with a specific accent can be described by a set of phonemes that it consists of.
-Figure \ref{phonemic-chart} uses symbols from the International Phonetic Alphabet (IPA) to display the 44 phonemes that are being used in Received Pronunciation (RP), which is regarded as the "standard accent" in the south of the United Kingdom [@stevenson2011concise].
+A language with a specific accent can be described by the set of phonemes that it consists of.
+Figure \ref{phonemic-chart} uses symbols from the International Phonetic Alphabet (IPA) to display the 44 phonemes that are being used in Received Pronunciation (RP), which is regarded as the "standard accent" in the South of the United Kingdom [@stevenson2011concise].

 ![Phonemic Chart representing 44 phonemes used in RP British English\label{phonemic-chart}](images/phonemes_50.jpg)